Darling Harbour Carousel

-The Darling Harbour Carousel is a heritage-listed carousel located at the concourse under the Western Distributor at Darling Harbour in the Sydney central business district in the City of Sydney local government area, New South Wales, Australia.
+The Darling Harbour Carousel is a heritage-listed carousel located at the concourse under the Western Distributor at Darling Harbour in the Sydney central business district, New South Wales, Australia.
 It is also known as The Carousel.
 It was added to the New South Wales State Heritage Register on 28 June 2002.

 History

 The Darling Harbour Carousel was purchased and imported to Australia in 1894 by Thomas Kale.
 It was purchased second-hand and required extensive refurbishment, including the replacement of the planks between the horses with a continuous platform.
 At that time the horses had no rise and fall motion.
 Around 1910 Kale employed Herbert Thompson, an Australian engineer, to design and install a system to enable the horses to "gallop".
 Kale operated the carousel in 1912 outside the Customs House at Circular Quay as part of the official celebrations for the arrival of the American Naval "White" Fleet.
 In the 1920s Kale sold the Carousel to his son, David Kale.

 Under David Cale's ownership the Carousel travelled around NSW and was a regular fixture at most major agricultural shows, fairs and special events.
 Many of the painted scenes which decorated the Carousel were redone during this era by a local artist, Paddy Murray.
 The Carousel appeared in the Sydney Royal Easter Show from the 1920s to 1939, and operated in various other locations and events.
 From 1941, the Carousel was lodged at Manly Amusement Pier, the wartime conditions restricting its operations.
 The Carousel recommenced operation after the end of World War II at Manly Pier.

 In 1951 David Kale sold the Carousel to Porter and Smit, the operators of the Manly Amusement Pier.
 An electric motor drive system was fitted to the Carousel in 1951.
 In 1957 the Carousel was purchased by David Kale's grandson, Allen.
 Allen Kale had assisted his grandfather with its operation in Sydney prior to World War II.
 The Carousel recommenced operations in 1957.
 The condition of the carousel had deteriorated in the period between World War II and 1951.
 Alan Kale refurbished various aspects of the carousel.
 The carousel remained fixed at Manly until the 1970s.

 In 1986 the Carousel was purchased by the Darling Harbour Authority to be a permanent fixture in the Darling Harbour Authority area.
 It was stored for two years, then put into operation in 1988, until 1990, when Allen Kale was engaged to manage and oversee its restoration which continued until 1993.
 A special pavilion was built over the carousel in 1993 to protect it when not in operation (designed by architect Feiko Bouman).
 Allen Kale's son Bruce, a sign writer, was involved in the restoration of the paintings and paintwork of the carousel.

 The Carousel has been in operation in Darling Harbour, during weekends and school holidays since 1996.